Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Season Stats

-- Higbee has 560 receiving yards on 61 receptions (85 targets), with five touchdowns, averaging 32.9 yards per game.
+- Higbee has 61 catches on 85 targets for 560 yards and five touchdowns, averaging 32.9 yards per game.

 - Higbee has been the target of 14.0% (85 total) of his team's 607 passing attempts this season.